 Climate Change and Renewable Energy

-This page will grow.
-It contains links to sites of interest to those taking the Part IB Selected Topic on Renewable Energy.
+This page contains links to sites of interest to those taking the Part IB Selected Topic on Renewable Energy.

 1. Introduction and course overview (Hugh Hunt, David MacKay)

 Introduction to the course.
 General overview of the issues surrounding CO2 and global warming.
 The Hockey-stick curve (doom-and-gloom scenarios).
 How can we get off our fossil fuel addiction?
 Thinking about plans that add up.

 2. Aerodynamic fundamentals (Hugh Hunt)

 Fundamental fluid mechanics limits to energy generating potential (Betz Limit), including the influence of size and height.
 Estimates of wind loading.